swfiua/cv-template-rst/cv.rst

     Excellent understanding of issues around privacy, identity management and security in today's cloud based computing environment.

-    Good appreciation of the importance of user interfaces affecting computer security.
+    Good appreciation of the importance of user interfaces with respect to computer security.

     Understanding of the many issues and weaknesses with current best practice in computer security.